GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/training-ref-arch/sft-tpu-maxtext-single-host/README.md

 Cloud TPUs on Google Kubernetes Engine (GKE).

-It leverages **MaxText**'s scalable FSDP training loops and **Tunix** post-training libraries on a single TPU v5e-8 slice (`v5e-2x4`) or TPU v6e-8 slice (`v6e-2x4`) to fine-tune Llama-3.1-8B-Instruct on instruction-following datasets.
+It leverages **MaxText**'s scalable FSDP training loops and **Tunix** post-training libraries on a single TPU v6e-8 slice (`v6e-2x4`) to fine-tune Llama-3.1-8B-Instruct on instruction-following datasets.

 This use-case is built on top of the
 [GKE Training Reference Architecture](/platforms/gke/base/use-cases/training-ref-arch/terraform/README.md).